Richard Branson’s Virgin Galactic will be the first publicly traded company for human spaceflight – TechCrunch

 Like most privately funded space companies, Virgin Galactic was a pet project of the billionaire behind it, with the Journal estimating that Branson has put nearly $1 billion into the company already.

-The new $800 million means that the SPAC isn’t the only investor in Virgin Galactic.
+The new $800 million means that SPAC isn’t the only investor in Virgin Galactic.
 Palihapitiya is taking a $100 million investment into the company too.
-In return the vehicle will own roughly 49% of the spaceflight business as it trades on the open market.
+In return, the vehicle will own roughly 49% of the spaceflight business as it trades on the open market.